 - Always apply parking brake without pressing release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
 Depress foot brake at the same time to reduce operating force. - Switch off the engine.
-Turn the ignition key to St and remove it.
+Turn the ignition key to position St and remove it.
 Turn the steering wheel until the steering wheel lock is felt to engage. - If the vehicle is on a level surface or uphill slope, engage first gear before switching off the ignition.
 On an uphill slope, turn the front wheels away from the kerb. - If the vehicle is on a downhill slope, engage reverse gear before switching off the ignition.
-Turn the front wheels towards the kerb. - Lock the vehicle with button ^3 on the radio remote control. - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface.
+Turn the front wheels towards the kerb. - Lock the vehicle and activate the anti-theft alarm system ⇒ 28 with button 5 on the remote control.

+- Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close the windows. - The engine cooling fans may run after the engine has been switched off

-- Close the windows. - The engine cooling fans may run after the engine has been switched off \$\Delta\$ 117. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.
+129. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.

-Keys, locks ♀ 17, Laying the vehicle up for a long period of time ♀ 116.
+Keys, locks \$\times\$ 19, Laying the vehicle up for a long period of time \$\times\$ 128.